kasper-piskorski/docs/pages/documentation/10-examples/graql-rules.md

 ---
-title: Inference with the GRAKN.AI Reasoner
+title: Reasoning with Graql
 keywords: migration
 last_updated: January 2017
 tags: [reasoner, examples]
 summary: "An example to illustrate inference using genealogy data."
 sidebar: documentation_sidebar
-permalink: /documentation/examples/grakn-reasoner.html
+permalink: /documentation/examples/graql-reasoning.html
 folder: documentation
 comment_issue_id: 27
 ---

 ## Introduction

 This is an example of how to use Grakn's reasoner to infer information about family relationships from a simple dataset of genealogy data.
 The data has been used previously as the basis of a [blog post](https://blog.grakn.ai/family-matters-1bb639396a24#.2e6h72y0m) to illustrate the fundamentals of the Grakn visualiser, reasoner and analytics components.

 As the blog post explained, the original data was a [document](http://www.lenzenresearch.com/titusnarrlineage.pdf) from [Lenzen Research](http://www.lenzenresearch.com/) that described the family history of Catherine Niesz Titus for three generations of her maternal lineage.
 Our team gathered together a set of CSV files containing basic information about the family, such as names, dates of birth, death and marriage, who was a parent of who, and who married who.

 The full genealogy-graph example can be found on Grakn's [sample-datasets](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph). repository on Github.
 In this example, we will explore how to use Grakn to make inferences and find information from the data that is not explicit in the dataset.
 You can find documentation about writing rules for the Grakn reasoner [here](https://grakn.ai/pages/documentation/graql/graql-rules.html).